dtsudo/Chess-Comp-Stomp-with-Hacks-Web-Browser-Version/README.md

 # How to compile the source code

+This game is written in C# so you need to have .NET installed.

-This project uses Bridge.NET to compile the C# code into javascript.
-The Bridge CLI (https://github.com/dtsudo/Bridge.NET-CLI) needs to be installed so that we can run the Bridge compiler on the command line.
+The game uses Bridge.NET to transpile the C# code into javascript.
+Compile the code using `MSBuild`:

-Once the Bridge CLI is installed, go to the source code folder and run `bridge build` to compile the C# code:

-* `cd "Source code/ChessCompStompWithHacks/"`
-* `bridge build`
+* `"MSBuild.exe" "./Source code/ChessCompStompWithHacks.sln"`

-This will generate a few files in the `Source code/ChessCompStompWithHacks/dist/` folder.
+This will generate the transpiled javascript files in `Source code/ChessCompStompWithHacks/bin/Debug/bridge/`

 We also need the font, image, and audio files:

-* Copy the `Data` folder to `Source code/ChessCompStompWithHacks/dist/`
+* Copy the `Data` folder to `Source code/ChessCompStompWithHacks/bin/Debug/bridge/`

-Then, to run the program, simply run `Source code/ChessCompStompWithHacks/dist/Chess Comp Stomp with Hacks.html` in a web browser.
+Then, to run the game, simply run `Source code/ChessCompStompWithHacks/bin/Debug/bridge/Chess Comp Stomp with Hacks.html` in a web browser.